 Melissa A. Fitzpatrick, MSN, RN, FAAN

 Melissa has over thirty years of healthcare leadership experience and has held a variety of roles including Vice President of Critical Care and Cardiac Services at the Dartmouth-Hitchcock Medical Center and Senior Associate Chief Operating Officer and Chief Nurse Executive at Duke University Medical Center.
 Melissa also served as the Editor-in-Chief of the Nursing Management Journal and then as the Chief Healthcare Strategist at the SAS Institute.
 From 2007 until 2015, Melissa served as the first ever Vice President and Chief Clinical Officer at Hill-Rom.
-She joined the KBA team in 2019 as Chief Operating Officer and is responsible for leading the business operations, technology and marketing teams.

 Melissa earned her Bachelor's degree in Nursing from Gwynedd-Mercy College and her Master's Degree in Nursing from the University of Pennsylvania.